byu-cs324/byu-cs324/07-hw-sockets/README.md

- 9. *How many messages had been received by the server's kernel and were still waiting to be read by the server-side process immediately before the server called `recvfrom()` for the second time?* You can assume that the messages were sent immediately when the client called `write()` and that any network delay was negligible.
+ 9. *How many messages had been received by the server's kernel and were still waiting to be read by the server-side process immediately before the server called `recvfrom()` for the second time?* You can assume that the messages were sent immediately when the client called `sendto()` and that any network delay was negligible.
- 10. *How many total calls to `recvfrom()` were required for the server process to read all of the messages/bytes that were sent _including_ the first call to `recvfrom()`?*  Hint: look at the server output, and refer to `server.c`.
+ 10. *How many total calls to `recvfrom()` were required for the server process to read all of the messages/bytes that were sent, _including_ the first call to `recvfrom()`?*  Hint: look at the server output, and refer to `server.c`.
  11. *When more than one message was ready for reading, why didn't the server read _all_ the messages that were ready with a single call to